WPMedia/klaxon/docs/local_setup_with_docker.md

 # Setting up Klaxon in Docker locally for development

-These instructions assume you have Git, Homebrew, Postgres, and Docker installed locally.
+These instructions assume you have Git, Homebrew, Postgres, Ruby, and Docker installed locally.

 ## Setting up the environment